Campbell Cavasso: 2014 U.S. Senate election

-In December 2012, Senator Daniel Inouye passed away.
+In December 2012, Senator Daniel Inouye died.
 His ninth term was not filled out, so Hawaii governor Neil Abercrombie had to appoint a replacement until a special election could be held in 2014.
 Inouye's dying wish was that his successor be Representative Colleen Hanabusa; however, Abercrombie instead appointed lieutenant governor Brian Schatz to Inouye's seat, citing Hanabusa's seat on the House Armed Services Committee and "the overall best interest of the party" as his considerations.
 By October 2013, Cavasso had indicated that he planned to run for the seat, and he officially announced his candidacy in April 2014.
 Cavasso easily won the Republican nomination in the August primary, receiving over 72 percent of the vote and leading his nearest competitor, John P. Roco, by 60 percentage points.
 Schatz narrowly won the Democratic primary against Hanabusa, prevailing by under one percentage point and leading to speculation that Hurricane Iselle might have impacted the result.